loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 We use the `map`, `curry` and `reduce` functions in our Taylor on-chain graph interpreter smart contract, used for defining types.
 These functions are especially useful for defining array types and building casting functions, which iterate over array elements and cast them to a new type.

-Taylor uses a special, typed encoding and decoding format, where values are always preceded by their type.
-This allows Taylor to do some interesting things:
+**Taylor uses a special, typed encoding and decoding format, where values are always preceded by their type.
+This allows Taylor to do some interesting things:**
-- have runtime type checking
+- **have runtime type checking**
-- build generic functions, that can handle multiple types at runtime (Taylor only works with memory pointers)
+- **build generic functions, that can handle multiple types at runtime (Taylor only works with memory pointers)**

 Our example from the first part of the article had some obvious limitations: we were using only `uint256` type values in the arrays and accumulator.
 Even if we use a general ABI encoding (e.g. Ethereum ABI encoding), it would be hard to impossible to create a generic `map` or `reduce` function that would work on any type (especially with varying type sizes - e.g. `uint8`).

-But with Taylor, generic functions are possible and this opens the door towards generic HOFs, that do not need to be defined (and stored on-chain), separately, for each type.
-Generic HOFs are the glue for any functional system.
+But with Taylor, generic functions are possible and this opens the door towards **generic HOFs**, that do not need to be defined (and stored on-chain), separately, for each type.

+Generic HOFs are the distinct feature of functional systems, that give them their intrinsic power.

 ### Taylor Array Casting Example